Do I Need a New Pool Filter? Complete Replacement Guide

 Cartridge Filter Replacement

 Replace cartridge filters every 12-18 months under normal conditions, or every 8-12 months for heavily used pools.
-Even with regular cleaning using a Taylor filter cleaner or muriatic acid solution, cartridge fibers gradually break down and lose effectiveness.
+Even with regular cleaning using filter cleaning chemicals or muriatic acid solution, cartridge fibers gradually break down and lose effectiveness.

 Purchase replacement cartridges in sets of 2-4, rotating them for extended life.
 Clean one set while using the other, allowing 24-48 hours drying time between uses.
 Popular brands like Unicel, Pleatco, and Filbur offer quality replacements for most pool systems.